rblack42/cosc1337.LinkedList/documentation/ListDev.rst

 ..  literalinclude::    ../tests/test_list.cpp
     :caption: tests/test_list.cpp (3)
     :linenos:
-    :lines: 9-14

 Note that we set up a routine that adds a new ``item``, not a new ``node``.
-Building a data container like this needs to hide the details about how the container is actually working from the user.
+When you build a data container like this, you should hide the details about how the container is actually working from the user.
 That way, if needed, you can change the entire implementation of your container with out changing the interface to that container!
 (We might need to change its name, though, if it is no longer a list!)